Vladivostok International Airport: Rail

 Between 2012 and 2015, Aeroexpress used to go between Vladivostok Railway Station to Knevichi Airport.
-This was done for APEC Summit.
-However, even before the crisis that has occurred since 2014, the Aeroexpress did not bring enough demand, running at the constant loss, due to a high fare and heavily automobilized population: most locals could rely on friends and family members to give them a ride, or had their own cars parked at the airport.
+This was done for the APEC Summit.
+However, the Aeroexpress did not bring enough demand, running at a constant loss.
 Additionally, several bus routes offered the ride for significantly lower cost than the express, drawing off some of the visitors who found the rail and taxi fares excessive.
 In 2015, Aeroexpress shut down its service to the airport, and was replaced by an ordinary commuter express run by the regional commuter rail company "Express Primorya", with reduced cost and frequency to match the demand and save on the expenses of the operator.